scott-midgley/Machine-Learning-for-Solid-Solutions/README.md

 #### These instructions are for extracting vasp energies and cluster correlation functions, prior to machine learning.

-* 'repository-data.zip' should be downloaded from Zenodo (URL: ) and unzippled in the top level of this repo.
+* 'repository-data.zip' should be downloaded from Zenodo (URL: ) and unzipped in the top level of this repo.
 * You can use pre-generated files if you wish, this is found in `repository-data/cluster_correlation_functions/input_data_ccf.pkl`
 * If you wan to do your own pre-processing;  `data-ccf.ipynb` notebook can be found in `cluster_correlation_functions/data/rundir/` this can be used to generate the file required.